 FILLING.
 Spoon your fruit preserves onto the center of each piece.
 I used mixed berry preserves, but you could use whatever flavor you like.
-Try to keep the preserves to the center as much as possible.
+You can also use strawberry or raspberry jam.
+Try to keep the filling to the center as much as possible.

 Using a chopstick or skewer, poke holes in the over half of the pie crust pieces to allow steam to escape.

-Place the top pieces over the filling, and crimp with a fork to close.
+Place the top pieces over the filling, and crimp with the tines of a fork to close.
 Things may get a little messy at that point, but it’s totally okay!

 BAKE.
-Brush the tops of the pop tarts with egg wash, and bake until golden brown, then allow to cool completely.
+Brush the tops of the pop tarts with egg wash, and bake until golden brown, then allow to cool completely on a wire rack.
 When they have cooled, you’ll mix up a simple and sweet glaze, and then add the sprinkles.

 What do I do if the filling is too runny?
 This shouldn’t be a problem if you’re using store bought fruit preserves.

 If you find your homemade mix is too runny, combine ½ tablespoon of cornstarch and ½ tablespoon water in a bowl.
 Stir in 1/2 c fruit preserves and then pour into a saucepan.
 Bring to a boil and simmer for 2 minutes, stir constantly.
 Remove from heat and allow to cool and thicken before filling the pastry.

 Can I use brown sugar cinnamon filling instead of fruit?
 Of course!
 All of the steps are the same except replace the fruit preserves with the following Brown Sugar mixture:

 Mix ½ c brown sugar with 2 tsp ground cinnamon and 1 tbsp flour.
 Place about 1 tablespoon of the mix in the middle of the pop tart.